Varsity Research 2026

 To become familiar with our program, we suggest you scroll through this Story Map.
 We believe the map journey, images, and text will provide you with an informative overview of our projects and our learning pathways.

 The core 2026 summer research calendar runs 8 weeks from Monday, June 22 to Friday, August 14.
-Given the winter storms that extended school year for many of our students, we’ll have rolling starts to our projects.
+Given the winter storms that extended the school year for many of our students, we’ll have rolling starts to our projects.

 Whatever a student’s availability might be, please know our research projects actually run for 10-12 weeks.
 College interns help us get started in early June, and not everyone disappears in late August.
 Therefore, the invitation is open to all varsity research students to get involved as soon after Memorial Day as possible, and remain engaged, if possible, until Labor Day.
 Opportunities for students are abundant beyond our core 8 week program.